Trunks (Dragon Ball): Abilities

-The present incarnation of Trunks is able to temporarily fuse with Goten to become the powerful being named Gotenks (ゴテンクス, Gotenkusu) through a technique called Fusion, which was taught to them by Goku.
-Gotenks is able to use a variety of attacks that he gives humorous names to, such as Galactic Donut (ギャラクティカドーナツ, Gyarakutuka Dōnatsu) and his signature Super Ghost Kamikaze Attack (スーパーゴーストカミカゼアタック, Sūpā Gōsuto Kamikaze Atakku).
+The present incarnation of Trunks can temporarily fuse with Goten to become the powerful being named Gotenks (ゴテンクス, Gotenkusu) through a technique called Fusion, which was taught to them by Goku.
+Gotenks can use a variety of attacks that he gives humorous names to, such as Galactic Donut (ギャラクティカドーナツ, Gyarakutuka Dōnatsu) and his signature Super Ghost Kamikaze Attack (スーパーゴーストカミカゼアタック, Sūpā Gōsuto Kamikaze Atakku).
 They can also achieve Super Saiyan 3 with ease, a feat that was very difficult for Goku to achieve and maintain.

 Appearances

 Future Trunks

 Trunks first appears in chapter #331 The Young Boy of Mystery (謎の少年, Nazo no Shōnen), published in Weekly Shōnen Jump magazine on July 15, 1991.
 Here he is a mysterious seventeen year old capable of transforming into the Super Saiyan state, who appears and singlehandedly kills Frieza and his father, King Cold.
-Upon Goku's return from Planet Namek, Trunks confides in Goku his tragic story.
+Upon Goku's return from Planet Yardrat, Trunks confides in Goku his tragic story.

 As told in the stand-alone manga side story Trunks: The Story – The Lone Warrior (TRUNKS THE STORY －たったひとりの戦士－, Torankusu za Sutōrī -Tatta Hitori no Senshi-) and chapters #419 and 420, Trunks has traveled from twenty years in the future where the world is in constant ruin due to the terror of the two androids #17 and #18 which were created by Doctor Gero, the former chief scientist of the Red Ribbon Army.
-By this time, Goku has succumbed to an unknown heart virus and everyone, with the exception of Gohan, has fallen at the hands of the artificial humans.
-Trunks has been living with Bulma and secretly training with Gohan.
+By this time, Goku has succumbed to an unknown heart virus, and everyone, except for Goku's son Gohan, has fallen at the hands of the artificial humans.
+Trunks has been living with Bulma and secretly training with his master Gohan.
 After an unsuccessful ambush, Gohan is murdered by the Androids.
 When Trunks finds the body, he becomes engulfed in rage and sadness, awakening his Super Saiyan transformation.
 After Gohan's death, Trunks assumes the mantle of Earth's sole protector against the artificial humans for the next three years until Bulma finishes her time machine.
 Once he informs Goku of the events to come, Trunks gives Goku a special medicine and returns to his own time.

-Trunks returns to help in the present day battle against the artificial humans, only to learn that his actions only affected the present timeline with a new future while his own timeline remains unaffected.
+Trunks returns to help in the present-day battle against the artificial humans, only to learn that his actions only affected the present timeline with a new future, while his own timeline remains unaffected.
 With the appearance of Cell from another alternate timeline, Trunks trains with Vegeta in the Room of Spirit and Time.
 After Vegeta's defeat, Trunks fights Cell in his newly gained Perfect form before conceding once learning his new Super Saiyan form proves to be ineffective.
 He later participates in Cell's martial arts tournament, where he is killed by Cell.
 After Trunks is revived by the Dragon Balls following Cell's defeat, he returns to his own timeline to defeat both the Androids and later the Cell of his time.
-A few years later, Trunks is accosted by the Supreme Kai of Universe 7, whom he helps in defeating Babidi and Dabura in order to prevent the revival of Majin Buu.
+A few years later, Trunks is accosted by the Supreme Kai of Universe 7, whom he helps in defeating Babidi and Dabura to prevent the revival of Majin Buu.